rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Oil and perfume make the heart glad, and the sweetness of a friend comes from his earnest counsel. ^2709

-Do not forsake your friend and your father’s friend, and do not go to your brother’s house in the day of your calamity.
+Do not forsake your friend and your father's friend, and do not go to your brother's house in the day of your calamity.
 Better is a neighbor who is near than a brother who is far away. ^2710

 Be wise, my son, and make my heart glad, that I may answer him who reproaches me. ^2711

 The prudent sees danger and hides himself, but the simple go on and suffer for it. ^2712

-Take a man’s garment when he has put up security for a stranger, and hold it in pledge when he puts up security for an adulteress. ^2713
+Take a man's garment when he has put up security for a stranger, and hold it in pledge when he puts up security for an adulteress. ^2713

 Whoever blesses his neighbor with a loud voice, rising early in the morning, will be counted as cursing. ^2714

 A continual dripping on a rainy day and a quarrelsome wife are alike; ^2715

-to restrain her is to restrain the wind or to grasp oil in one’s right hand. ^2716
+to restrain her is to restrain the wind or to grasp oil in one's right hand. ^2716

 Iron sharpens iron, and one man sharpens another. ^2717